Jonathan44/Playwright/README.md

-A repository of Playwright course by Testleaf
+A repository of Playwright course assignments